conorcook7/benefits-calculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Benefits Calculator

+This is a simple application that businesses can utilize to calculate the total costs for providing benefits packages for their employees.

+This implementation is going to be geared toward smaller businesses for now.

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+Here are the givens for this project:
+* The cost of benefits is $1000/year for each employee
+* Each dependent (children and possibly spouses) incurs a cost of
+$500/year
+* Anyone whose name starts with ‘A’ gets a 10% discount, employee or dependent
+* All employees are paid $2000 per paycheck before deductions
+* There are 26 paychecks in a year

+### Prerequisites

+1. Ensure you have [node.js](https://nodejs.org/en/) installed and updated on you machine.
+Check current version with command `node -v` and that it is v10.16.0 or greater.

+### Installing and Running Benefits Calculator Locally

+1. Fork and clone this repo.
+2. `cd` into project directory.
+3. run `npm install` to install dependencies.
-### `npm start`
+4. run `npm start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+*Additional Commands*

-### `npm run build`
+1. `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles the app in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## Testing & Output

+## Current Issues

-## Learn More
+## Author

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+* **Conor Cook**